tud-amr/localPlannerBench/docs/source/example.rst

 .. code:: bash

-   ../../plannerbenchmark/exec/runner -c setup/exp.yaml -p pdplanner setup/planner.yaml --render
+   ../../plannerbenchmark/exec/runner -c setup/exp.yaml -p setup/planner.yaml --render

-When you run the above line, the experiment starts with the configuration files you have provided through the command line interface, namely ``-c setup/exp.yaml`` specifies the experiment and ``-p pdplanner setup/planner.yaml`` specifies the planner.
+When you run the above line, the experiment starts with the configuration files you have provided through the command line interface, namely ``-c setup/exp.yaml`` specifies the experiment and ``-p setup/planner.yaml`` specifies the planner.
 The flag ``--render`` indicates that the experiment should be rendered to your screen.
 Once the experiment has finished or you have stopped it prematurely, a new folder is created in the ``results`` directory.
 In there, you will find all necessary information on what exactly